PANDORUM - 2009

 Eventually, Bowers, well into about an hour of the movie, has still learned nothing about the ship and what went wrong with it: save for the fact that it is now filled with monsters from somewhere that are feeding off the living humans.
 People arbitrarily pop from their cryos (after a re-boot from the ship's computer randomly makes them malfunction), and are often butchered while still coming to terms with the fact that they are alive at all.

-After a second run-in with the warrior woman, Nadia (Antje Traue) and getting saved by a man who can't speak English, Manh (Cung Le: KWOON), Bowers realizes that their spaceship was a colony ship (which we know from the opening exposition); was supposed to carry thousands of people to the new earth-like planet (which we know from the...), and bring along various earth plants and animals to help us survive (which we know...).
+After a second run-in with the warrior woman, Nadia (Antje Traue) and getting saved by a man who can't speak English, Manh (Cung Le: KWOON), Bowers realizes that their spaceship was a colony ship (which we know from the opening exposition); was supposed to carry thousands of people to the new earth-like planet (which we know from the opening...), and bring along various earth plants and animals to help us survive (which we know from the...).
 But something went wrong!

 GAH!
 What the HELL was the point of all of that foolish opening exposition?